 Mechanical Licensing / Royalty

-As of this writing, the mechanical royalty rate for a music composition is 9.1 cents per copy sold physically such as on a CD or digitally as a download.
+As of this writing, the mechanical royalty rate for a music composition is 9.1 cents (for songs up to five minutes) per copy sold physically such as on a CD or digitally as a download.
 This money is split evenly between the songwriter and publisher, unless you are both, then you get 100% of this money.

 There’s a mechanical royalty involved when your music is streamed on platforms like Spotify, Apple Music and Youtube, but the rate varies.